zubieta/sewnutils/doc/autobrew.md

 up the packages defined in the user _~/.Brewfile_.

 It runs only on allowed networks if the _~/.autobrew_allowed_ file exists.
-The allowed networks are defined in such file by placin its **SSID** on a new line.
+The allowed networks are defined in such file by placing its **SSID** on a new line.

 # OPTIONS